Working Where Needed

 Alaska Christian College Mission Trip | August 5-12, 2017

-The Redeemer Mission Team that is going to Alaska Christian College will be participating in new building projects and maintenance around the college, including helping to finish work on a new student dorm.
+The Redeemer Mission Team of 18 members that is going to Alaska Christian College will be participating in new building projects and maintenance around the college, including helping to finish work on a new student dorm.
 The mission of Alaska Christian College is to empower Alaska Natives through biblically-based education and Christian formation to pursue excellence in character, learning, and service as followers of Christ.

 Jamaica | February 20-28, 2015